mbabynames search ✿

 Titan Finn

-Titan translates to "noble and strong".
+Titan translates to "great one".
 Finn to "fair".
 Together they create a full-name meaning with real texture.
 Finn (1 syllable) provides a firm close after the longer Titan.

 Titan George

-Titan, meaning "noble and strong", pairs with George, meaning "farmer".
+Titan, meaning "great one", pairs with George, meaning "farmer".
 The meanings point in complementary directions.
 At 2 syllables, Titan needs a shorter middle to stay balanced.
 George does that.

 Titan Grey